Select, Extract and Generate: Neural Keyphrase Generation with Layer-wise Coverage Attention: Experiment Setup

 \subsection{Implementation Details}

-\textbf{Hyper-parameters.} We use a fixed vocabulary of the most frequent $|V| = 50,000$ words in both sentence-selector and extractor-generator.
-We truncate the target document if the total length of the selected sentences exceeds 200 words.
+\paragraph{Hyper-parameters} We use a fixed vocabulary of the most frequent $|V| = 50,000$ words in both sentence-selector and extractor-generator.
 We set $d_{model}=512$ for all the embedding vectors.
-To learn character-level embeddings, we use 512 1D filters for CNN.
-We set $L=6, h=8, d_k=64, d_v=64, d_{ff}=2048$ in Transformer across all our models.
-The sentence-selector and extractor-generator has about 41.6 and 54.2 million parameters, respectively.
-We use the output of the 3rd layer ($l=3$) of the decoder to generate the part-of-speech tags of the keyphrases.
+We set $L=6, h=8, d_k=64, d_v=64, d_{ff}=2,048$ in Transformer across all our models.
+We detail the hyper-parameters in Table \ref{table:hyperparameters} in Appendix.

-\textbf{Training.} We set $\alpha=0.7$ and $\beta=0.5$ for multi-task training.
-Loss weights for positive samples $\omega$ are set to 0.7 and 2.0 (Eq. \eqref{eq:cross_entropy}) during selector and extractor training.
-We train all our models using Adam \cite{kingma2014adam} with a batch size of 80 and a learning rate of $10^{-4}$.
-During training, we use a dropout rate of 0.2 and a gradient clipping of 1.0.
-We halve the learning rate when the validation performance drops and stop training if it does not improve for five consecutive iterations.
-Training the sentence-selector and extractor-generator takes roughly 10 and 25 hours on two GeForce GTX 1080 GPU, respectively.
+\paragraph{Training} We perform grid search for $\beta$ over [0.4, 0.5, 0.6] on the dev set and found $\beta=0.5$ results in the best performance.
+Loss weights for positive samples $\omega$ are set to 0.7 and 2.0 during selector and extractor training.\footnote{The values are chosen by simply computing the fraction of the positive and negative samples.} We train all our models using Adam \cite{kingma2014adam} with a batch size of 80 and a learning rate of $10^{-4}$.
+During training, we use dropout and gradient clipping.
+We halve the learning rate when the validation performance drops and stop training if it does not improve for five successive iterations.
+We train the sentence-selector and extractor-generator modules for a maximum of 15 and 25 epochs, respectively.
+Training the modules takes roughly 10 and 25 hours on two GeForce GTX 1080 GPUs, respectively.

-\textbf{Testing.} The absent keyphrases are generated as a concatenated sequence of words.
-Hence, unlike prior works \cite{meng2017deep, chen2018keyphrase, chen2019guided, chen2019integrated, zhao2019incorporating}, we use greedy search as the decoding algorithm during testing, and we force the decoder never to output the same trigram more than once to avoid repetitions in the generated keyphrases.
+\paragraph{Decoding} The absent keyphrases are generated as a concatenated sequence of words.
+Hence, unlike prior works \cite{meng-etal-2017-deep,chen-etal-2018-keyphrase,chen2019guided,chen-etal-2019-integrated,zhao-zhang-2019-incorporating}, we use greedy search as the decoding algorithm during testing, and we force the decoder never to output the same trigram more than once to avoid repetitions in the generated keyphrases.
 This is accomplished by not selecting the word that would create a trigram already exists in the previously decoded sequence.
 It is a well-known technique utilized in text summarization \cite{paulus2017deep}.
-Unlike \citet{meng2017deep}, we do not remove single-word predictions for all the testing datasets.
-We report the averages results of three different random seed.